 - Angst?
 What Angst?: The writers of World of Warcraft since Mists of Pandaria, rarely allow the Horde to have grievances with the Alliance.
 Meaning while Alliance NPCs can mention the Horde doing stuff like destroying Southshore or massacring Hillsbrad, the Horde isn't allowed to mention things like Kul'tiras committing Van Helsing Hate Crimes against the Horde, the Alliance firebombing Camp Taurajo or the Explorer's league backed by Ironforge massacring tauren tribes.

 - Anyone Can Die: Due to being used as the villains from time to time, it is common for Horde heroes to either go evil and be killed, or be killed by said evil Horde characters to show how evil they are.
 As such, almost every expansion featured one or two major Horde characters dying.
-This is especially obvious when it comes to racial leaders: while all original Alliance races have at least one of their racial leaders alive and at the players' side, none of the original Horde races do (as of the end of Battle for Azeroth).
+This is especially obvious when it comes to racial leaders: while all original Alliance races have at least one of their racial leaders alive and at the players' side, only one of the original Horde races do (as of the end of Battle for Azeroth).

 - Badass Army: The Kor'kron Guard, a multiracial army that protected the Warchief.
 The Kor'kron evolved from Thrall's personal bodyguards and led the Horde through Outland and Northrend.
 When Garrosh became Warchief, his Kor'kron were his underlings, and they underwent Sudden Sequel Heel Syndrome and were mostly killed in the Siege of Orgrimmar.
 The organization has been left behind, leaving many Kor'kron characters not at the Siege unaccounted for.
 Battle for Azeroth has introduced a new Horde army called the Honourbound.